ibbles/LearningCMake/README.md

 ```

 The link type, either `STATIC`, `SHARED`, or `MODULE`, is optional and not
-specifying it allows the builder, i.e., the developer running `CMake`, to chose.
+specifying it allows the builder, i.e., the developer running `CMake`, to chose
+by either setting or not setting the global `BUILD_SHARED_LIBS` flag.

-Lets make an example shared library.
+Lets make an example library.
 The `my_` prefix will be used for all
 user-supplied names.

 ```